faizanvahevaria/chrisamow.github.io/_posts/2016-10-24-letsencrypt-shared-hosts.md

 	   |-certs
 	   |---joedomain.com

-And the joedomain.com/ will have the two things you need for the arvixe cpanel ssl gui
+And the joedomain.com/ will have the two things you need for the arvixe cpanel gui in: security:ssl/tls:Manage SSL sites:(Install an SSL Website section, select domain from dropdown)

 	cert-1477216360.csr  cert.pem              fullchain-1477216360.pem  privkey.pem
 	cert-1477216360.pem  chain-1477216360.pem  fullchain.pem
 	cert.csr             chain.pem             privkey-1477216360.pem